 Wine rated (2023 guide) 100/100

 Château Lafite-Rothschild 2020 is a sensational wine composed of 92% Cabernet Sauvignon, 7% Merlot, and the remainder Petit Verdot, with a natural alcohol content of 12.8% and a pH of 3.94.
 This ultra-classic wine reveals a dense ruby/plum hue and a tight, layered bouquet of ripe blackcurrant, smoked tobacco, freshly sharpened pencils, graphite, and subtle spices.
-Perfectly balanced, deep, concentrated, and layered, it has an incredible mid-palate, perfect tannins, and a mouthwatering finish.
+Perfectly balanced, deep, concentrated, and layered, it boasts an incredible mid-palate, flawless tannins, and a mouth-watering finish.
 Refinement, elegance, and perfection are the watchwords here.
-Unfortunately, it is not made for instant gratification, and I would not be surprised if it needs 15 years to reach the early stages of its optimal drinking period.
-It will probably reach its 100th birthday in top form.
-2038-2113
+Unfortunately, it is not meant for immediate gratification, and I wouldn’t be surprised if it needs 15 years to reach the early stages of its optimal drinking window.
+It will likely reach its 100th birthday in top form.
+2038–2113

 Yves Beck